-- o Be truthful in communication to others. - Maintain confidentiality of patient information. - Admit errors and not knowingly mislead others to promote one's self at the expense of the patient. - Not represent himself/herself as a pharmacist, physician, physician's assistant, or other health professional. - Accurately acknowledge the sources for all information reported.
+- Be truthful in communication with others. - Maintain confidentiality of patient information. - Admit errors and not knowingly mislead others to promote oneself at the expense of the patient. - Not represent himself/herself as a pharmacist, physician, physician's assistant, or other health professional. - Accurately acknowledge the sources for all information reported.
 Failure to do so will be considered plagiarism.